Generic selectors

 True to her promise and in spite of the fact that she had suffered hard and long for a son, Hannah gave him up to the temple service after he was weaned:

-1 SAMUEL 1:24-28 And when she had weaned him, she took him up with her, with three bulls and one ephah of flour, and a skin of wine, and brought him to the house of the LORD in Shiloh.
+1 SAMUEL 1:24-28 Now when she had weaned him, she took him up with her, with three bulls, one ephah of flour, and a skin of wine, and brought him to the house of the LORD in Shiloh.
 And the child was young.
-25 And they killed a bull, and brought the child to Eli.
-26 And she said, “O, my lord, as your soul lives, my lord, I am the woman who stood by you here, praying to the LORD; 27 For this boy I prayed, and the LORD has given me my petition which I asked of Him.
-28 And I have returned him to the LORD.
-As long as he lives, he shall be given to the LORD.”
-And he worshiped the LORD there.
+25 Then they slaughtered a bull, and brought the child to Eli.
+26 And she said, “O my lord!
+As your soul lives, my lord, I am the woman who stood by you here, praying to the LORD.
+27 “For this child I prayed, and the LORD has granted me my petition which I asked of Him.
+28 “Therefore I also have lent him to the LORD; as long as he lives he shall be lent to the LORD.”
+So they worshiped the LORD there.

 Hannah, Samuel’s mother (not his father Elkanah), brought a sacrifice of three bulls, flour, and wine for the occasion, which were for thanksgiving and drink offerings.
 This was no small offering to celebrate the weaning of her son.
-She recognized that it was God who answered her heartfelt prayer so she wanted to give thanks before she “returned him [Samuel] to the Lord”.
+She recognized that it was God who answered her heartfelt prayer so she wanted to give thanks before she “lent him [Samuel] to the Lord”.
 Samuel was most likely about three years old when he was weaned and entered into the temple service.
 However, even after giving up her son to the temple service, notice how Hannah rejoiced over God answering her prayer:

 Given how she marked the day of Samuel’s weaning and entry into temple service, it would not be surprising if she observed his birthday with the same joy and thanksgiving to God.
 She likely remembered the joy of God’s blessing up until she died.